Physicist91/systems-identification/README.md

 This project is a cross-over between dynamical system and machine learning, with an application to the biosciences.
 It is very close to the state-of-the-art research currently being conducted in the field.
 Traditionally, such a method for discovering dynamics was known as *system identification* before machine learning libraries were made open-source commodity.
 However, systems identification is recognized as a hard problem in the physical sciences.
 Here, I want to show that a machine learning approach can help accelerate and transform how dynamic modeling is done in the hard sciences.

-### Solution Statement

-The MultiStep Neural Network will take in the time-series data as input and learns the function/derivative that describes the dynamics.
-Before it can be used to make predictions, the function must be integrated (using `scipy`).
-The benefit of this method is that it allows a full characterization of how the system will develop in time given only some initial values, which has plenty of use cases in bioengineering.